How to Build a Restaurant Website

 Improve SEO

 As a web professional, SEO is an area where you can deliver significant value to your client.
 After all, SEO is more cost-effective than paid advertising in the long run.
-Squarespace provides many built-in SEO capabilities that can help your client’s website get discovered.
+Squarespace provides many built-in SEO capabilities that can help your client’s restaurant get discovered online.

-As for actions you can take to boost your client’s search engine ranking, start by developing a keyword strategy that makes sense for your client.
-Where is the restaurant, and what kind of food does it serve?
-Think about the terms prospective diners will search when looking for a restaurant like your client’s (e.g. “Best Indian food in Cincinnati”).
-This will help you identify the keywords that you’ll want to include in titles and headers.
-Furthermore, if the restaurant offers other services—like delivery and takeout, events, catering, or private dining rooms—consider working those terms into your keyword strategy as well.
+To boost your client’s search engine ranking, start by developing a keyword strategy that makes sense for your client.
+Where is the restaurant?
+What kind of food does it serve?
+Does your client offer outdoor seating?
+Think about the terms prospective diners will search when looking for a restaurant like your client’s (e.g., “Best pizza in Cincinnati”).
+This approach can help you identify the keywords to include in titles and headers.
+Furthermore, if the restaurant offers other services—like delivery and takeout, events, catering, or private dining rooms—work those terms into your keyword strategy as well.

 Since restaurants are location-based, you’ll want to make it easy for customers and search engines to confirm the restaurant’s location.
-Add a contact page that includes the restaurant’s address and consider using map blocks and business information settings to help the site perform locally.
-Signing up for Google My Business can also boost local search rankings.
-The Location Management panel, available with premium Squarespace subscriptions, will automatically update Google My Business information.
+Add a contact page that includes the restaurant’s address and use a map block to display the restaurant's location.

 For best practices, refer to our SEO checklist.

 Social media is one of the main ways that customers discover where to eat.
-And restaurants, with their dedicated fans, beautiful spaces, and vibrant food, are perfectly positioned to take advantage of that.
-Food and restaurants are highly visual—making social an ideal way to entice repeat customers by sharing appetizing photos and videos of new dishes, specials, and seasonal menus.
-Integrating social icons can give your client’s site an extra level of polish and provide them with more avenues to connect with customers.
-You can further style the icons to better match the restaurant’s brand aesthetic.
+And restaurants, with their dedicated diners, beautiful spaces, and vibrant food, are perfectly positioned to take advantage of that.
+Food and restaurants are highly visual—making social media an ideal avenue to entice repeat customers by sharing appetizing photos and videos of new dishes, specials, and seasonal menus.
+Integrate social icons to give your client’s site an extra level of polish and provide them with more avenues to connect with customers.
+Style the icons to match the restaurant’s brand aesthetic.

-Additionally, you can connect your client’s Instagram to their website, automatically pulling content into an Instagram block, to give prospective customers a sense of the restaurant’s look and feel.
-It’s also possible to automate the pushing and pulling of content from Squarespace websites to Facebook and other social media accounts.
+Additionally, connect your client’s Instagram to their website, automatically pulling content into an Instagram block, to give prospective customers a sense of the restaurant’s look and feel and a peek at the latest specials.

 Set up email marketing

-Most restaurants will want to utilize a combination of one-off blast campaigns, for special events and offers, as well as automated campaigns, to turn those occasional diners into loyal customers.
+Most restaurants can use a combination of one-off blast campaigns for special events and offers and automated campaigns to turn those occasional diners into loyal customers.
 You can automate email campaigns to respond to subscriber activity (like signing up for emails) or customer activity (like a recent visit).
 This is a great way to set your clients for long-term success.

 Learn more about how to create an email campaign for your client.